Skip advert

 Three trims are available: Premium, Ultimate and Namsan Edition.
 We’d recommend sticking with the entry-level Premium model as this has all the equipment you’ll ever need including the aforementioned 12.3-inch infotainment display with sat nav, digital instruments, wireless phone charging, blind spot monitoring, lane-keep assist, adaptive cruise control and a rear-view camera.
 This list doesn’t stop there, however, as Premium cars also get 19-inch alloy wheels, part-leather upholstery, heated front seats, a heated steering wheel, LED projector headlights, and a powered bootlid.
 'V2L' (vehicle-to-load) comes as standard, too, which makes it possible to use the car's electricity to power external devices and even recharge other electric cars.

-Available exclusively with the 77.4kWh battery, the Ultimate version adds 20-inch alloy wheels, full leather upholstery, a ventilation function for the front seats, heated rear seats, a Bose stereo system, a head-up display, a 360-degree camera system with blind spot cameras and tinted rear glass.
+Available exclusively with the 77.4kWh battery, the Ultimate version adds 20-inch alloy wheels, full leather upholstery, a ventilation function for the front seats, heated rear seats, a Bose stereo system (with a subwoofer under the boot floor), a head-up display, a 360-degree camera system with blind spot cameras and tinted rear glass.

 Ironic as it may be, the Ultimate model isn’t actually the ‘ultimate’ Ioniq 5.
 This honour instead goes to the Namsan Edition, which gets a full-length panoramic sunroof, along with door mirror cameras that help boost efficiency, thanks to their more aerodynamic shape.
 Hyundai’s Tech Pack is also thrown in, with features like retracting door handles and remote control parking, while a fuel-efficient heat pump helps the Ioniq 5 get closer to its claimed range in the colder months.